Dynamics of quantum coherence in many-body localized systems: Results for the Relative entropy of the coherence

-In this section, we present results for the relative entropy of coherence using the same parameter settings and initial state as shown in Figure.\ref{Coh-n:fig}, aiming to compare two different methods for measuring coherence.
+In this section, we present results for the relative entropy of coherence using the same parameter settings and initial state as shown in Fig.~\ref{Coh-n:fig}, aiming to compare two different methods for measuring coherence.
 We use the unnormalized disorder-averaged relative entropy of coherence $\langle C_{rel.ent}(\rho_n) \rangle$.
-Figure.\ref{Rel.Ent.coh:fig} (a)-(f) shows a comparison of the time evolution of quantum coherence in AL and MBL for various subsystem dimension $n$.
+Figure~\ref{Rel.Ent.coh:fig} (a--f) shows a comparison of the time evolution of quantum coherence in AL and MBL for various subsystem dimensions $n$.
 The difference with the results obtained using the $l_1$ norm of coherence is that the transition from a power-law decay to a logarithmic growth occurs when the subsystem dimension reaches $n=11$ instead of $n=10$.
-Similarly, we define a difference as,
+Similarly, we define a ``difference'' as,

-where values at $t\to\infty$ are obtained by averaging results for $t>10$ in the AL phase; all difference results corresponding to $n$ are presented in Figure.\ref{Rel.Ent.coh:fig} (g), where it follows a simple linear relationship with $\log t$ during the AL saturation period ($t>10$).
+where values at $t\to\infty$ are obtained by averaging results for $t>10$ in the AL phase; all results of ``difference'' corresponding to $n$ are presented in Fig.~\ref{Rel.Ent.coh:fig} (g), where it follows a simple linear relationship with $\log_{10} t$ during the AL saturation period ($t>10$).
 The slope of this linear relation is defined as,

 The insert demonstrates that when $n>5$, there is a steady increase in slope with respect to $n$.
 Comparing the results for the relative entropy of coherence with those for the $l_1$ norm of coherence, we find that the two different measures lead to slight differences in details, however, they do not alter the qualitative findings, namely, when the quantum coherence reaches saturation during the time evolution within an AL phase, the local coherence decreases following a power-law while the total system coherence increases logarithmically within an MBL phase.